-- If the DHCP server is available, you can check DHCP to automatically obtain an IP address and other network settings from that server. - The valid value range of Maximum Transmission Unit (MTU) is 500 ~ 1500.
-The default value is 1500. - The Multicast sends a stream to the multicast group address and allows multiple clients to acquire the stream at the same time by requesting a copy from the multicast group address.
+- If the DHCP server is available, you can check DHCP to automatically obtain an IP address and other network settings from that server. - The valid value range of Maximum Transmission Unit (MTU) is 1280 to 1500. - The Multicast sends a stream to the multicast group address and allows multiple clients to acquire the stream at the same time by requesting a copy from the multicast group address.
 Before utilizing this function, you have to enable the Multicast function of your router and configure the gateway of the network camera. - If the DNS server settings are required for some applications (e.g., sending email), you should properly configure the Preferred DNS Server and Alternate DNS server.